sendhello/sendhello/README.md

-- 👋 Hi, I’m @sendhello
+- 👋 Hi, I’m Ivan
-- 👀 I’m interested in ...
+- 👀 I’m interested in Python and Web-Development
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Airflow
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on fulltime
-- 📫 How to reach me ...
+- 📫 How to reach me:
+     - Telegram: @sendhello
+     - Email: bazhenov.in@gmail.com

 <!---
 sendhello/sendhello is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.